Skip to main content

 Overview

 The /track endpoint is the core of Turret’s API.
-Use it to send user events with metadata for automatic semantic analysis and clustering.
+Use it to send user events with metadata for automatic semantic clustering and journey tracking.

 Request Body